Documentation

 Notifications at Every Step

 Both the retailer and vendor receive notifications throughout the process.
-Emails are sent when a memo is created, when the vendor responds, when a counter-proposal is submitted, when a credit is approved or voided, and on every reminder cycle until the vendor replies.
+Emails are sent when a memo is created, when the vendor responds, when a counter-proposal is submitted, when a credit is approved or voided, and on every reminder cycle through the review window.
 In-app notifications appear in each party's portal dashboard.
 See responding to credits for the vendor's perspective.

 Ready to start recovering what you're owed?
 Let's talk.